7abhishe/7abhishe/README.md

 - 🌱 I’m currently learning AI and  backendpart of full stack website.
 - 💞️ I’m looking to collaborate on any type of project that has future granted.
-- 📫you can reach to me through mail,mine gmail id is: 8abhishek50@gmail.com please contact to me i need a job r8t now.
+- 📫you can reach to me through mail,mine gmail id is: 8abhishek50@gmail.com -please contact to me i need a job r8t now.
 <!---
 7abhishe/7abhishe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.